nqbao/go-sandbox/boltexample/README.md

 Remarks:

  * ACID support.
-But do we really need ACID at this level?
+   * But do we really need ACID at this level?
+   * Since this is a single process application.
+ACID can be achieved easily using a lock.
  * Use Cursor.Last() & Cursor.Prev() to navigate from the end of the key space.
  * Read() guarantees to work
  * Batch() blocks until all transactions finished.
 The transaction function may be called multiple time so the function must be idempotent